 Lovely two- and three-story brick apartments sit alongside single-family homes to create a longstanding tradition of neighbors helping neighbors.
 Many families also build strong community spirit around their local public and private schools in these areas.

 Whether you’re moving to Chicago to experience its culture or its nightlife scene, you’ll find there’s no shortage of opportunities.
-You can enjoy listening to live music playing every single night throughout the city — from Chicago Blues and jazz to alternative and more — as well as watching live theater performances, comedy, and improv.
-If you prefer to participate, you’ll find many spoken word venues, as well as nightclubs where you can dance your way into the wee morning hours.
+You can enjoy listening to live music playing every night throughout the city — from Chicago Blues and jazz to alternative and more — and watching live theater performances, comedy, and improv.
+If you prefer to participate, you’ll find many spoken word venues and nightclubs where you can dance your way into the wee morning hours.

 Lakeview is a large geographic area that encompasses several different communities and neighborhoods, including Wrigleyville and Boystown.
 Wrigleyville comes alive all hours of the day and night when the Chicago Cubs are playing, which is part of why it’s so popular with the just-graduated-college crowd.
 Boystown throws one of the best Pride parades in the country and was the first officially recognized gay village in the U.S. It’s a vibrant and welcoming neighborhood filled with Chicago-style eats and alternative indie boutiques.

 Just west of East Lakeview is West Lakeview, where Southport Avenue is the main drag.
 You’ll find plenty of independent boutiques and restaurants like Tango Sur, the Argentinian steakhouse popular among couples and groups, as well as the family-friendly Crosby’s Kitchen and Coalfire Pizza.
 Another local mainstay is the historic Music Box Theatre, where independent films play throughout the year.